-- (b) coverage ratios have been calculated taking into account various weighting schemes (e.g. also applying sensitivities or an exposure metric as weights in addition to the number-based35 approach); - (c) at the risk factor level, numbers are available by asset class and overall, if applicable,36 for example: - the overall number-based coverage ratio at the risk factor level is given by the number of all back-tested risk factors divided by the full set of IMM relevant risk factors;37 - (ii) the number-based coverage ratio at the risk factor level for the equity (EQ in the equation below) asset class could be defined as follows (with "#" denoting "number of"):
+- (f) the representativeness of the back-testing samples if the institution uses an alternative method for calculating the exposure (see paragraph 36); - (g) the suitability of the back-testing samples for assessing the quality of modelling for legal agreements, both with and without margining. - 3.
+The ECB also verifies that institutions ensure a comprehensive coverage of their back-testing framework by calculating back-testing coverage ratios (i.e. shares of back-tested risk factors or portfolios), at least at the risk factor and, if applicable, the actual portfolio level.
+To check whether these coverage ratios allow for a meaningful assessment of the back-testing coverage, the ECB verifies that: - (a) the institution is able to provide detailed information on the numbers that are inputs for the nominator and denominator for the respective coverage ratios; - (b) coverage ratios have been calculated taking into account various weighting schemes (e.g. also applying sensitivities or an exposure metric as weights in addition to the number-based approach); - (c) at the risk factor level, numbers are available by asset class and overall, if applicable, for example: - the overall number-based coverage ratio at the risk factor level is given by the number of all back-tested risk factors divided by the full set of IMM relevant risk factors; - (ii) the number-based coverage ratio at the risk factor level for the equity (EQ in the equation below) asset class could be defined as follows (with "#" denoting "number of") :